nanmodi/Summary_extension/README.md

 2. Open **Chrome** and navigate to `chrome://extensions/`.
 3. Enable **Developer Mode** in the top right corner.
 4. Click **Load unpacked** and select the extension folder.
 5. The extension is now installed.
+6. Setting Up the Node.js Server
+Navigate to the server directory: cd server
+Install the required dependencies: npm install
+Start the server:
+node index.js
+The server will run on http://localhost:5000

 ## Usage
 1. Open a browser window and type **"start recording"**.